MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 The **foreground** action is used when building a configuration or for debugging.
 The **foreground** instance will run regardless of other instances which are currently running.
-Should instances be running, it shares the same message queue with them.
+Should instances be running, it shares the same notification message queue with them.
 A user stop the **foreground** instance by simply using <ctrl-c> on linux or use other means to kill the process.